Extend Volume greyed out in Windows Server 2012 r2

 Now, the disk space shows as Unallocated, and Extend Volume becomes available.

-The reasons why Extend Volume grayed out in Server 2012:
+The reasons why Extend Volume greyed out in Server 2012 r2:

-- You may use FAT32 file system.
-From Microsoft explanation, only NTFS and RAW format partition can be extended.
+- You may try to extend a FAT32 partition.
+In Windows Disk Management, only NTFS and RAW partition can be extended.

 - There is no adjacent Unallocated space.
-Only when the Unallocated space is adjacent and at right side of C drive, you can expand C drive with the Unallocated space.
+Only when there’s contiguous Unallocated space on the right of a NTFS partition, you can extend this partition with Disk Management.

 - If the adjacent drive D is in the Extended Partition, you cannot extend C drive by simply deleting D. You should delete all volumes in the Extended Partition and then delete the entire Extended Partition.